angular/angular/aio/content/guide/observables-in-angular.md

 <code-example path="observables-in-angular/src/main.ts" header="Router events" region="router"></code-example>

 The [ActivatedRoute](https://angular.io/api/router/ActivatedRoute) is an injected router service that makes use of observables to get information about a route path and parameters.
-For example, `ActivateRoute.url` contains an observable that reports the route path or paths.
+For example, `ActivatedRoute.url` contains an observable that reports the route path or paths.
 Here's an example:

 <code-example path="observables-in-angular/src/main.ts" header="ActivatedRoute" region="activated_route"></code-example>